Neil C. Macdonald: Board of Administration

 After losing the election and the Supreme Court case, Macdonald did not go far.
 Around this same time, the Sixteenth Legislative Assembly convened.
 At Governor Frazier's recommendation, the NPL-controlled legislature created the Board of Administration.
 This new board replaced the previous Board of Regents and Board of Education, which were abolished, and the board also stripped powers away from the newly elected state superintendent.
 The board consisted of five members: the Commissioner of Agriculture and Labor, the Superintendent of Public Instruction, and three members appointed by the governor.

-To some, the creation of the Board of Administration was viewed as a way for the state to increase efficiency and save money by consolidation.
+To some, like the NPL, the creation of the Board of Administration was viewed as a way for the state to increase efficiency and save money by consolidation.
 However, others viewed the board as a political power grab of the NPL.
 Upon its creation, a majority of the board, four of the five members, did have ties to the NPL.

-The Board of Administration appointed Macdonald to serve as educational advisor and general school inspector.
+In September 1919, the Board of Administration appointed Macdonald to serve as educational advisor and general school inspector.
 The board paid him with a salary equal to Nielson's.
 However, he did not serve in this role very long, resigning in April 1920.